katerakelly/oyster/README.md

 We recommend using anaconda - create our environment with `conda env create -f environment.yml`

-Scripts for all experiments are in `./scripts`
+Experiments are configured via `json` configuration files located in `./configs`.
+To reproduce an experiment, run:

-By default the code will use the GPU - to use CPU instead, set `use_gpu=False` in the appropriate script.
+`python launch_experiment.py ./configs/[EXP].json`

-For example, to train PEARL on Half-Cheetah-Dir with default settings, from the root directory run `python scripts/sac_cheetah_dir.py [GPU ID]`.
+By default the code will use the GPU - to use CPU instead, set `use_gpu=False` in the appropriate config file.

-Output files will be written to `./output/[ENV]/[EXP NAME]`
+Output files will be written to `./output/[ENV]/[EXP NAME]` where the experiment name is uniquely generated based on the date.

 The file `progress.csv` contains statistics logged over the course of training.

-We recommend viskit for visualizing learning curves: https://github.com/vitchyr/viskit
+We recommend `viskit` for visualizing learning curves: https://github.com/vitchyr/viskit

 --------------------------------------
 #### Communication (slurp!)